 But big kids fall asleep in the car too.
 As the child gets older, gets into a booster—or RideSafer as in this case—or even grown enough to be in the vehicle seat belt, what are parents to do?

-In this particular case (pictured above), he’s 8-years-old.
-He was 4’4? tall.
+In this particular case (pictured above), he was 8-years-old.
+He was 4’4″ tall.
 If we had left him in this position and gotten into a crash, he likely wouldn’t have fared well, especially in a side-impact as he is right next to the window sill and window.

 How Can Kids Sleep Safely In Their Car Seat?

 Sleeping in the car can be really uncomfortable but sometimes kids can’t help but succumb to exhaustion and the motion.

 One solution to help these older children stay properly positioned in their RideSafer or booster or seat belt is to pull over and switch the seat belt over to automatic locking mode by pulling the shoulder belt all the way out, then letting it back into the seat belt retractor.
 (You should hear a ratcheting sound and the belt will stay locked instead of having slack in it.)

-Are Their Products That Make Sleeping In A Car Seat Safe For My Child?
+Are There Products That Make Sleeping In A Car Seat Safe For My Child?